I hope you’re ready for an honest iBuumerang, review from someone who is actually not here to pitch you anything.

-For those of you who are more on a budget, you can try one called Wealthy Affiliate.
+For those of you who are more on a budget, you can try Wealthy Affiliate.

 There you will find a free trial but also a community of online entrepreneurs who can help you along the way.

-I am still a member there as well and so you can still find me on there as well.
+I am still a member there as well, so you can still find me there as well.